maefahluang-uni/99-project-active-black-coffee-data-warehouse/README.md

 6431503108 Sunisa Kongnarong\
 6431503116 Chuming Lin

+## Objective of the Study
+Our project is all about creating a website for Mae Fah Luang University.
+We're building a center where everyone can easily find, store, and share all kinds of university-related info.
+Here's the plan:
+- Identify the types and sources of data that exist within Mae Fah Luang University
+- Develop a data center website that organizes all data in one place.
+It can be downloaded in various formats such as CSV, Excel, or API to further achieve your goals.
+- Ensure Privacy and Security: Management of access to data according to defined levels

 ## Instruction
 You need to create skeleton of your project's development.
 It does not necessary include the complete source code.
 Please follow instructions below:
 - Edit readme file that briefly explains your project and details of members.​ success